 Computing skills are in very high demand in our modern economy.
 You should choose A Level Computer Science if you wish to go on to higher education courses or employment where knowledge of computing, programming and computer science would be beneficial.
-Computer Science is not to be confused with ICT, which is the other course we offer, and which is radically different and deals more with software applications.

-This new course puts computational thinking at its core, helping you to develop the skills to solve problems, design systems and understand human and machine intelligence - it is scientific at its core with an exciting and interactive element, with around 60% of the course given to actual programming.
+This course puts computational thinking at its core, helping you to develop the skills to solve problems, design systems and understand human and machine intelligence - it is scientific at its core with an exciting and interactive element, with around 60% of the course given to actual programming.